Co-author: Ruwan Wickramarachchi (AI Institute, University of South Carolina)

 Using knowledge-infused learning to integrate knowledge graphs and machine learning can lead to improvements in autonomous driving.
 Here are six grand opportunities at the cutting edge of this exciting new research field.

-/stories/knowledge-infused-learning-for-autonomous-driving/ We’d like to briefly discuss six grand opportunities enabled by knowledge-infused learning that the research community is now beginning to investigate.
+Combining the strengths of knowledge graphs with machine learning is a promising approach to advancing autonomous driving technology.
+We’d like to briefly discuss six grand opportunities enabled by knowledge-infused learning that the research community is now beginning to investigate.

 #1: Unification and integration

 The number and variety of data, especially sensor data, generated by autonomous vehicles has grown dramatically in the last few years, including lidar, radar, and CAN bus signals (Controller Area Network).
 To transform this enormous amount of heterogeneous, multi-modal data into a unified representation with actionable knowledge of a driving scene, we must first solve the fundamental problem of data/knowledge integration.
 Integration is often considered the primary benefit of knowledge graphs, where combining datasets is as simple as linking two graphs with equivalent resource identifiers (i.e. IRIs).
 Advances in knowledge graph technology could be a huge step toward a unified representation and understanding of driving scenes.

 Knowledge graphs are rarely complete, as they are always changing and evolving.
 Knowledge graph completion is the act of inferring—or learning—new facts in a knowledge graph based on the existing relational data.
 Also referred to as link prediction, this process boils down to predicting new links between entities in the graph.
 For the autonomous driving domain, this may include predicting links associated with a scene, such as location, or predicting links between entities in the scene, e.g. inferring that a traffic light has caused vehicles to stop.